 Spray paint your empty bottles with primer.
 This step is important to help the green paint stick to the bottle and prevent the paint from chipping.
 Only one side of the bottle will show through the hood so you only need to paint that side if you prefer.

 Allow the primer to dry and spray paint the bottles green.
 Apply a second coat if needed.

 Cut 1 yard of black fabric and tulle for each witch.

 4. Assemble the Witches

 Place the witch head bottle onto a garden stake.

 Fold the black fabric and tulle over the bottle to create a “hood.”
 Use a twist tie or wire to hold the fabric around the mouth of the bottle at the base of the witch’s head.

 Place the witch hat onto the witch head and pin in place with a safety pin.

 Repeat with the other witches to complete these DIY Halloween decorations.

 A large witch cauldron looks great with this DIY Halloween decorations.
 I piled sticks under the cauldron and added some tattered cheesecloth to make the cauldron appear boiling over.
-The way these witches blow in the wind gives the impression their floating.
+I’ve even placed a pot of mums in the cauldron.
+The way these witches blow in the wind gives the impression that their floating.